dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 ON_i columns which need to be explicitly labelled (i.e. OY_1, OY_2, ,,,.
 OY_m, where m is the THRESH_ith
 value).

-These columns are needed for the *METplotpy* plots that are used by METviewer and for generating METplotpy plots from the command line.
+Other plot types require other special columns.

-The following MET line types* can be reformatted:
+Currenty, following MET line types* can be reformatted:

 - FHO